Caribbean Music Pedagogy Workshop

 Monday, July 11, 2022—Friday, July 22, 2022

 In 2022, we were happy to host our workshop again, albeit online.
-We hope to return to in-person workshops in Summer 2024.
+We hope to return to in-person workshops in the near future.
 We look forward to seeing you then!

 —Danielle Brown, Ph.D., Founder & CEO